 FUTVOYE was never more than a lumber mill and camp located on a siding of the Mobile & Ohio Railroad, five miles south of Shuqualak.
 It was likely named for the owner of the mill -- W.C.
 Futvoye.

 GHOLSON was known in 1845 as Summerville.
-It is located 11 miles southeast of Shuqualak on the old cotton route to Memphis, Tennessee.
+It is located 11 miles southwest of Shuqualak on the old cotton route to Memphis, Tennessee.
 Sometime before 1860, the name was changed to honor U.S. Congressman Samuel J. Gholson.

 LYNNN CREEK, located about 10 miles west of Brooksville, was settled in 1832 and was originally named Buck Snort.